fbef0102/L4D1_2-Plugins/l4d_afk_commands/readme.md

 		// If 1, Block player from using 'sb_takecontrol' command in console. l4d_afk_commands_takecontrol_block "1"

-		// If 1, Infected player can not change team when he has pouced/ridden/charged/smoked a survivor. l4d_afk_commands_infected_cap_block "1"
+		// If 1, Infected player can not change team while pouncing/ridding/charging/pulling a survivor. l4d_afk_commands_infected_cap_block "1"

-		// Cold Down Time in seconds an infected player can not chage team after he is spawned as a special infected.
-(0=off). l4d_afk_commands_infected_spawn_cooltime_block "10.0"
+		// Cold Down Time in seconds an infected player can not change team after spawned alive (Not ghost, 0=off). l4d_afk_commands_infected_spawn_cooltime_block "10.0"

 		// Players with these flags have immune to all 'block' limit(Empty = Everyone, -1: Nobody)